 Modern ghost movies that will haunt you forever

 If you found yourself bingewatching all six parts of British ghost story Requiem, you’re likely still embraced by its haunting mystery.
-Mahalia Belo’s eerie Welsh chiller is so tense and enigmatic, it demands all of your attention.
+Mahalia Belo’s eerie Welsh chiller is so tense & enigmatic, the series demands all of your attention.

 Taking the humble ghost story out of its renowned creaking, dusty period home and recontextualizing it within a modern day setting arguably makes it infinitely scarier.
 Particularly when such ghost stories use new and fascinating ways to manifest a haunting and make you instantly fearful of everyday objects & spaces.
 In recent years, a heap of acclaimed modern supernatural movies have modernized the ghost story incredibly well.
 Here are ten of the best.

 The Babadook (2014)

 Jennifer Kent’s modern horror classic might be the least obvious ghost story on this list but it’s also one of the most inventive.
 Mr. Babadook is a manifestation of the trauma experienced by a grieving widow (Essie Davis) and her son, but crucially the real ghost of the story is that of the haunting grief experienced by the two as they crumble under the ache of death.

 Jessica Chastain (Zero Dark Thirty) & Nikolaj Coster-Waldau (Game of Thrones) star as a couple tasked with taking care of their newly-orphaned nieces.
 Except they discover a supernatural entity which appears to have an aggressive maternal instinct for them and she’s creepy as hell.
 Andy Muschietti’s modern ghost story will leave you so creeped out, you might need to call your own mom for comfort.